Saucony Freedom ISO 2 Reviewed for Quality Review Facts

 While the company may not be as famous as other brands such as Adidas

 .
-Those who really love that pop of color
+Those who love that pop of color

 can choose either a bright red and black option or a blue with neon citrus lining.

-Though very little information is given about the Freedom ISO 2’s protective features, descriptions suggest that it competently shields certain areas of the foot from everyday elements.
+Though very little information is given about the Freedom ISO 2’s protective features, descriptions suggest that it competently shields certain areas of the foot from familiar elements.
 The crystal rubber outsole protects the rest of the shoe from harsh pavements, and the Everun midsole is expanded further to absorb the impact of each step and reduce the likelihood of long-term injuries.
-Furthermore, the breathability of the shoe’s ISOKNIT upper works to prevent any irritations or infections that may result from excessive sweating.
-It is suggested, however, that this shoe cannot protect the foot from outside wetness.
-The outsole performs poorly on wet terrains, and there is no indication that this shoe’s upper had any kind of water repellency

 Thanks to some minor changes, the Freedom ISO 2 has proven to be a more responsive shoe than its predecessor.
 Added grooves in its crystal rubber outsole give the runner more flexibility while still maintaining its sturdiness.
-The inclusion of additional Everun in its midsole means that the wearer will experience greater cushioning during their runs, as well as stronger energy transfer with each step.
-Its new ISOKNIT upper works to better target internal hotspots and allow for greater breathability, keeping the foot cooler and dryer during heavy activity and warmer weather
+The inclusion of additional Everun in its midsole means that the wearer will experience higher cushioning during their runs, as well as stronger energy transfer with each step.
+Its new ISOKNIT upper works to better target internal hotspots and allow for more exceptional breathability, keeping the foot cooler and dryer during heavy activity and warmer weather.

 Those who are in need of added stabilizing